arassai75/ShopifyLib/tests/ShopifyLib.Tests/StagedUploadTest.md

 ## Overview

-The `StagedUploadTest` class provides comprehensive testing for Shopify's staged upload functionality, which is designed to bypass URL download issues that commonly occur when uploading images from external CDNs like Indigo Images.
+The `StagedUploadTest` class provides comprehensive testing for Shopify's staged upload functionality, which is designed to bypass URL download issues that commonly occur when uploading images from external CDNs like  Images.

 ## Purpose

 This test suite addresses the following key challenges:
-- **CDN Download Limitations**: Many external CDNs (like Indigo Images) have restrictions that prevent Shopify's standard image upload from working
+- **CDN Download Limitations**: Many external CDNs (like  Images) have restrictions that prevent Shopify's standard image upload from working
 - **User-Agent Requirements**: Some CDNs require specific User-Agent headers for successful downloads
 - **Timeout Issues**: Large images or slow CDNs can cause upload timeouts
 - **Batch Upload Support**: Testing multiple file uploads in a single operation